-If you cut meat off completely beware you will experience bloating, gas, and periods of lots of energy and sluggishness.
+If you cut meat out completely beware you will experience bloating, gas, and periods of lots of energy and sluggishness.
 These are common symptoms of letting go of animal protein.
 It’ll go away after a week or so.
 It happens because your digestive system is trying to get used to not having to digest meat.
 It can be uncomfortable, but it’ll go away.
 Just avoid seltzer water and other carbonated drinks until the symptoms pass.
 If you’re just doing a meatless day here and there you probably won’t experience these symptoms.

 Swaps for nutrition

 Swap white rice for wild rice or a wild rice blend.
-Wild rice is the most nutrient dense rice on the planet.
+Wild rice is the most nutrient-dense rice on the planet.
 There are 7 grams of protein in one cup of wild rice as compared to 4.2g per cup of white.
 Make sure to add beans in with your rice to make a complete protein.
-You could also swap the rice and beans for quinoa which offers a complete protein on it’s own with 8g per 1 cup!
+You could also swap the rice and beans for quinoa which offers a complete protein on its own with 8g per 1 cup!

 Swap wheat noodles for chickpea noodles.
 They taste great and offer complete proteins.
 1/2 cup chickpea pasta offers 14g of protein!

 Bonus Tip!
 Lentils are prebiotic.
 Prebiotics are food for probiotics and probiotics restore and feed healthy gut flora.
-Healthy gut flora means healthy body!
+Healthy gut flora means a healthy body!
 Probiotic foods are fermented foods such as Sauerkraut, tempeh, miso, sourdough, kimchi, pickles, fermented salsa, kefir, etc…

 I hope this post was helpful and that you’ll join me in this month’s challenge!

-If you have any questions, need more info or want to share your experience leave a comment below or feel free to contact me!
+If you have any questions, need more info, or want to share your experience leave a comment below or feel free to contact me!